 You may have noticed that we have been missing for a while here in the internet hemisphere.
 We decided to take a break and have been enjoying the outdoors.
 I have actually enjoyed getting away from the world wide web and social media for a while with no regrets.
-Today I have one of our favorite guest poster Alyssa Craig who have written for us in the past and today she brings us some tips/ideas/ways on how you can get your kids moving this Spring.
-So without further ado, here’s Alyssa!
+Here are some tips/ideas/ways on how you can get your kids moving this Spring.

 With the weather warming up all over the country, spring fever is hitting hard and the kiddos are going to want to get outside.
 Or if you have kids that are tied to their screens and you are looking for ways to help them get moving, then this list is for you.
 Whether your child loves to be active, creative, or needs to be introduced to the games you loved as a kid, there is bound to be something here for everyone.